MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://imgur.com/HtiLUsi.png" width="25%" />

 This is a very funny, quick and easy read.
 It's about Daisy who has a habit of getting into trouble.
 She isn't very sporty but wants to win a race at her school sports day.
 She tries to train really hard but runs into trouble along the way, everyone else in her class wants to win too so it won't be easy for Daisy!
+(Lexile 960L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Daisy-Trouble-with-Sports-Day-Kes-Gray/9781782959700?ref=grid-view&qid=1674321575322&sr=1-15" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1056801675" rel="nofollow">Buy on Orell Füssli</a>